 “I think therefore I am” in latin “Cogito ergo Sum”

-It s a phrase of the French philosopher and mathematician René Descartes (1596-1650), which summarizes his intellectual and philosophical process that states that the only way to find the truth is through reason.
+It s a phrase of the French philosopher and mathematician Rene Descartes (1596-1650).
+It summarizes his intellectual and philosophical process that states that the only way to find the truth is through reason.

 Descartes tried to establish an absolutely evident truth by means of a deductive system sustaining that the cogito or thought, which are all the conscious acts of the spirit, always implies doubt.